-In order to compare α and β , we build on Löbner's (2017) use of 'comparators', introduced as the attribute ' $(\bigcirc$ s,Rel(\boxdot, \blacksquare)' of value α .
-Comparators are two-place attributes that compare the values of two attributes and output a comparison value.
-In the notation used here, ' \bigcirc ' stands for 'comparator', 'Rel' for 'relation', and 's' for 'sort': thus, a comparator establishes a relation between elements of the same sort, where sorts are exclusive partitions of the universe such as colors, materials, heights, temperatures etc. (see Löbner 2017: 103 for details).
-The values the comparators take as input are co-indexed and ensure that we compare α and β .
-Reflecting the key ingredient of surpassment in out-prefixation, the comparison value in the comparative out-construction is always '>'; in Figure 6, this indicates a higher value on a scale of ordered degrees.
-Moreover, the locus of the comparator inside the CAUSE sub-event reflects scope: as argued above, it is the CAUSE's surpassment of a threshold that brings about the EFFECT.
+In order to compare $\alpha$ and $\beta$ , we build on Löbner's (2017) use of COMPARATORS, introduced as the attribute '©s,Rel([3],[4])' of value $\alpha$ .
+Comparators are two-place (or more-place) attributes that compare the values of multiple attributes and output a comparison value.
+In the notation used here, '©' stands for 'comparator', 'Rel' for 'relation', and 's' for 'sort': thus, a comparator establishes a relation between appropriate elements of the same sort, where sorts are exclusive partitions of the universe such as colors, materials, heights, temperatures etc. In the example at hand, the appropriate elements are degree values that allow for comparisons along the lines of the very scale they map to, i.e. the SPEED-scale (see Löbner 2017 for details and a general motivation of more-place comparators as attribute types in frames).
+The values the comparators take as input are co-indexed and ensure that we compare $\alpha$ and $\beta$ .
+Reflecting the key ingredient of surpassment in out-prefixation, the comparison value in the comparative out-construction is always '>', and indicates a higher value on a scale of ordered degrees.